Sarang9Gupta/Linkedln_Post_Generator/README.md

-# 🚀 LinkedIn Post Generator
+# 🚀 Linkedln Post Generator

 This is an AI-powered LinkedIn Post Generator built with [LangChain](https://www.langchain.com/), [Streamlit](https://streamlit.io/), and [GROQ](https://groq.com/)'s blazing-fast LLaMA-3 LLM.
 It helps you generate high-quality, context-aware LinkedIn posts using few-shot learning from curated examples.